These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report eye symptoms

-Why: Under 38 CFR 4.119 Note 3, eye involvement (exophthalmos, diplopia, corneal ulcer, blurred vision) from thyroid disease can be separately evaluated under 38 CFR 4.79.
+Under 38 CFR 4.119 Note 3, eye involvement (exophthalmos, diplopia, corneal ulcer, blurred vision) from thyroid disease can be separately evaluated under 38 CFR 4.79.
 Failing to mention these symptoms means they will not be separately claimed or rated.

-Do this instead: Report all eye symptoms to the examiner and ensure they are documented on the DBQ.
+Instead: Report all eye symptoms to the examiner and ensure they are documented on the DBQ.
 If present, ask the examiner about referral to ophthalmology for a separate evaluation.

 Impact: Separate rating under eye diagnostic codes - potentially significant additional compensation